kkamboj25/Visualize-the-rise-of-Covid19-cases-globally./README.md

 Fortunately, organizations around the world have been collecting data so that governments can monitor and learn from this pandemic.
 Notably, the Johns Hopkins University Center for Systems Science and Engineering created a publicly available data repository to consolidate this data from sources like the WHO, the Centers for Disease Control and Prevention (CDC), and the Ministry of Health from multiple countries.

-In this notebook, we will visualize COVID-19 data from the first several weeks of the outbreak to see at what point this virus became a global pandemic.
+In this notebook, we will visualize COVID-19 data from the first several weeks of the outbreak to see at what point this virus became a global pandemic using R visualization library **ggplot** and  data manipulation using library **dplyr**.